-The integrative pre-MBA foundation module is an intensive, level-setting, 0-credit suite of three short courses offering basics in Accounting, Finance and Statistics.
+The integrative pre-MBA foundation module is an intensive, level-setting, 0-credit suite of three short courses offering basics in accounting, finance, and statistics.
 It normally takes place over a period of one month prior to the start of each of the fall and spring terms.
 It is offered online in an adaptive format and should be completed prior to the start of the program.
 The modules are followed by an assessment test.
-The MBA-OMBA director can allow in exceptional cases the student to start the accounting foundation module prior to joining the program and complete the basic of finance and statistics during the first term.
+The MBA-OMBA director can allow in exceptional cases the students to start the accounting foundation module prior to joining the program and complete the basic of finance and statistics during the first term.

-University Academic Rules and Regulations on courses, grades, probation and dismissal apply.
+University academic rules and regulations on courses, grades, probation, and dismissal apply.
 The minimum passing grade in a course is C+.
 Students in the MBA program are required to maintain a cumulative GPA of at least 3.3 in all courses taken for graduate credit.